City of London will have 'less fluid' trade with EU, says EU official

 “We need to take a long hard look at what went wrong there and learn the lesson...
 It’s such an enormous issue.”

-EU states have pushed back in the past on more common supervision in markets, fearful of losing more regulatory sovereignty.
-The Wirecard collapse has prompted the European Commission to revisit the question.

-Reporting by Huw Jones in London; Editing by Alison Williams and Tomasz Janowski
+Reporting by Huw Jones in London; Editing by Alison Williams, Tomasz Janowski and Susan Fenton

 Our Standards: The Thomson Reuters Trust Principles.